WemimoAdewale/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints hello you
+script that adds action to the path/action